novioleo/crnn.mxnet/README.md

 If you can't run this project fluently,please refer me in ISSUES,i'll check it out as soon as i can.

 The interface to use this model via mxnet of cpp is uploaded.And i'll update the handbook in some days.

+IF YOU WANT HAVE A COMFORTABLE COMMUNICATION IN CHINESE,YOU CAN JOIN THE QQ GROUP:129075101